tadeuasarro/react-calculator/README.md

-# React Calculator - Milestone 2
+# React Calculator - Milestone 3

 #### Hello there!
-Welcome to my React Calculator Milestone 2!
+Welcome to my React Calculator Milestone 3!

 #### Features
-- Create primitive components;
+- Create de logic for the calculator.
-- Display some info with props on the screen.
+- Add calculate and operate modules.

 #### Livedemo